-Interestingly, no standard terms for 2 or 3 or more over Par have emerged.
-They are just double and triple Bogeys and so on.
-Some golfers use terms from bingo and elsewhere for particular numbers.
-For example, an eight is a ‘Snowman’ because of their common shape.
-In a Stableford, a null score (two over net Par) is sometimes called a ‘Blob’ in the UK, because of similar visual similarities.
+No standard terms for 2 or 3 or more over Par have emerged.
+They are just double and triple Bogeys.
 Depending upon how good you are, anything over 7, 8 or 9 will be a ‘Blow-up’ or a ‘Disaster’.

-To me it seems clear that golfing terms came into popular use in much the same way as you find new words being invented and used on the Internet.
+It seems that golfing terms came into popular use in much the same way as you find new words being invented and used on the Internet.
 If they sound good, people start using them.
-What we do not hear about are all the terms that never made it because they did not catch on.
+What we do not hear about are all the terms, such as beantops, that never made it because they did not catch on.
 Only the future will tell which of the terms we invent will still be being used in a hundred years time.